jadKhoury1/simple-body-validator-documentation/docs/nested-and-wildcard-rules.md

 #### Custom Error Messages

-You can add custom error messages for wildcard or nested validations
+You can add custom error messages for wildcard or nested validations.

 ```js
     const { make } = require('simple-body-validator');